Selling breast milk may sound strange, but don’t dismiss this money-making opportunity just yet!

 You may also include in your ad whether you are willing to sell to males, aside from advertising to new parents or single fathers.

-While a few men purchase breast milk due to a fetish, the bodybuilding community is another market for breast milk supply.
+While a few men purchase donor breast milk due to a fetish, the bodybuilding community is another market for breast milk supply.

-Most bodybuilders aren’t as picky about your health or the feeding process as moms.
 According to a report in the New York Post, one woman in Europe earned over $13,000 by selling her extra breast milk to bodybuilders and shared her story on TikTok.

 Facebook Groups